gjcarew/rebase-workshop/README.md

 DIARY
 ------------
-Sometimes I wonder if AJ even likes me.
-He's such a mystery.
+I'm pretty sure AJ likes me.
+Sometimes we laugh and talk about things.
+I like his hair.

 REQUIREMENTS
 ------------